 Anyone who’s lived as part of a family knows it’s normal to have rows and disagreements every now and then.
-Conflict is, after all, a normal part of life – especially where families are concerned.
+Conflict is, after all, a normal part of life.
 Thankfully, most of the time family quarrels are resolved quickly.
-But when conflict becomes an ongoing problem in your home it can damage relationships, not to mention cause stress, depression, anxiety and resentment.
+But when conflict becomes an ongoing problem at home it can damage relationships, cause stress, depression, anxiety and resentment.

 Families may experience relationship difficulties at different stages.
 For instance, the birth of a baby or sending children to start school can cause stress for young families.
 Dealing with adolescence can also cause difficulties, not just for teenagers but also parents and siblings.
 Indeed, each stage of a family’s life can have a seemingly inexhaustible supply of conflict possibilities.

 Meanwhile, changes that affect a family’s situation can create tension too, such as:

 Here are some other issues often involved in family conflict – do they ever affect you?

 If you can’t remember the last time your family had a proper meaningful conversation, chances are you’re suffering from a lack of communication.

 Not talking about the issues that affect your lives can cause a lack of understanding between family members, the result of which can be tension and arguments.
 Families that don’t communicate effectively may also find that disputes erupt quickly, easily and often.

 Research suggests people from families with poor communication skills are less likely to say they’re close to one another.
 There’s also evidence that young people from families that communicate negatively are more likely to suffer from depression and anxiety.